Ambereen K. Shaffie

 Ms. Shaffie is the President and Managing Partner of Shaffie Law and Policy, based in the Washington, DC metropolitan area.
 She practices environmental law and policy, most recently focused on enabling the implementation of environmental law, including the Kigali Amendment to the Montreal Protocol and the Paris Agreement.

 Ms. Shaffie holds an LL.M. in International and Comparative Law from the American University in Cairo, Egypt, a J.D from the University of Kansas School of Law, and a B.A. in Economics and International Studies from the University of Kansas.
 Her undergraduate thesis focused on sustainable development, women's empowerment, and microcredit, based on her field research in Pakistan.
 Throughout her professional life, she has continued to focus on development and women's economic and social empowerment, engaging in field work, grassroots efforts and pro bono law.

-Following law school, she served as a Rotary Ambassadorial Scholar in Egypt, delivering lectures at local Rotary clubs throughout Cairo, and designing a program to combat underemployment with an NGO.
-Her research at the American University in Cairo focused on virtual laboratories - online platforms to promote innovation and entrepreneurship in developing economies.
+Following law school, she served as a Rotary Ambassadorial Scholar in Egypt, delivering presentations at local Rotary clubs throughout Cairo, and designing a program to combat underemployment with the Education for Employment Foundation.
+Her research at the American University in Cairo focused on virtual laboratories - online platforms to promote innovation and entrepreneurship in developing economies, which she presented at the University of Berkeley-California Center for Law and Technology.

-Ms. Shaffie's pro bono practice and civic work includes serving victims of domestic violence and abuse in marginalized communities, nonprofit consulting, community organizing, and building interfaith alliances.
+Ms. Shaffie's pro bono and civic work includes serving victims of domestic violence and abuse in marginalized communities, nonprofit consulting, community organizing, and building interfaith alliances.
 She served as the founding co-leader for two and a half years of the DC Chapter of the Sisterhood of Salaam Shalom, a national peace-building organization founded by and for women.

-Ms. Shaffie consults, trains, and lectures regularly on environmental law and policy, interfaith issues, gender justice, Islamic law and Islam.
+Ms. Shaffie consults, trains, and lectures regularly on environmental law and policy, energy law and policy, climate law and policy, climate and human health, energy efficiency, short-lived climate pollutants, gender and environmental justice, and Islamic law.

 LLM, American University in Cairo, 2009